Chris Maragos: Seattle Seahawks

 Maragos was signed to the Seattle Seahawks' practice squad on September 22, 2011.
 Seattle was rebuilding its roster, and head coach Pete Carroll and general manager John Schneider were impressed with Maragos's apparent work ethic and character.
 The Seahawks promoted him to the active roster on October 22.
 After a rough start to the 2011 season, Seattle finished the year with a 7–9 record.
 In 2012, the Seahawks became a legitimate Super Bowl contender, going 11-5 and winning a road playoff game against the Washington Redskins.
 During his stint with the Seahawks, Maragos was routinely awarded the team honor for "Special Teams Player of the Week."

 On April 11, 2013, Maragos signed a one-year contract with the Seahawks for $1.32 million.
 After reaching the agreement, Maragos expressed gratitude to the franchise.
 "It's phenomenal.
 Just to be in a position like this is humbling and I'm truly fortunate to be a part of such a great organization.
 To continue my career as a Seahawk, I couldn't be any happier."
-On September 6, 2013, Margos accepted a pay cut to $855,000 to remain a Seahawk.
+On September 6, 2013, Maragos accepted a pay cut to $855,000 to remain a Seahawk.

 In 2013, the Seahawks secured the top playoff seed in the NFC with a conference-best 13–3 record.
 After a bye week, Seattle defeated the New Orleans Saints in the playoffs.
 The Seahawks then beat the San Francisco 49ers in the NFC Championship Game to advance to Super Bowl XLVIII.
 On February 2, 2014, Maragos and the Seahawks defeated the Denver Broncos 43–8 in the third-most lopsided Super Bowl in history.
 It was the most-watched program in the history of American television.

 Philadelphia Eagles

 On March 12, 2014, Maragos signed a three-year, $4 million contract with the Philadelphia Eagles.
-On December 6, 2015, his blocked punt was returned for a touchdown in Philadelphia's 35–28 win over the New England Patriots.
+On December 6, 2015, his blocked punt was returned for a touchdown in Philadelphia's 35–28 upset win over the New England Patriots.

 On November 17, 2016, Maragos signed a three-year, $6 million contract extension with $2.45 million guaranteed through the 2019 season.

 On October 19, 2017, Maragos was placed on injured reserve after suffering a knee injury in Week 6 against the Carolina Panthers.
+It would be the final game of his career.
 Without Maragos, the Eagles went on to win Super Bowl LII against the New England Patriots 41–33, earning Maragos his second Super Bowl ring.
 Maragos was placed on the physically unable to perform list to start the 2018 season while recovering from the knee injury.
 On February 22, 2019, Maragos was released by the Eagles.
 On July 16, 2019, Maragos announced his retirement from the NFL.
+In February 2023, Maragos was awarded $43.5 million in damages after he filed a negligence suit against doctors responsible for treating his 2017 injury.